-We must first give them an example: “My son, hear the instruction of your father, and do not forsake the law of your mother.”
-(Proverbs 1:8).
+“My son, hear the instruction of your father, and do not forsake the law of your mother…” (Proverbs 1:8).
 Our children will learn more from our lifestyle than they will learn from our words.
 Good character is not so much taught as it is caught; it must be demonstrated through us.

-Second, we should give our children unconditional love, regardless of their misbehavior.
 This doesn’t mean we give them everything they want.
-True love is not giving someone what they want; rather, love gives them what they need.
+True love is not giving children what they want, but rather, what they need.

-We should also give them reasonable restrictions.
-Adrian Rogers says, “Limitations don’t bind children; really they set them free.”
+Adrian Rogers says, “Limitations don’t bind the child; really they set him free.”
 When we establish restrictions, our children will naturally push against them.
 If the restrictions give, our children will lack confidence in themselves.
 This is the reason so many children are conquered by the things of this world.

-We must also give them a listening ear.
-We must be ready when they’re ready to talk and make time for it.
+Be ready when they’re ready to talk, and make time for it.

 If you want to raise kids that count for the cause of Christ, remember to be firm, fair, and fun.